Goodidea-backend-camp/BECamp_T13_HW2_Aspnet-AI/README.md

 dotnet user-secrets set "Email:Host" "YourEmailSendingHost"
 ```

-4. Build the project and run the Application: Once the dependencies are installed and the user secrets are configured, build the project and then run the application using the following command:
+4. Build and run the Application: Once the dependencies are installed and the user secrets are configured, build and then run the application using the following command:

 ```
 dotnet build